DucPhongMa/WEB322_BlogPostAssignment/README.md

 ## Description
 <b>Blog Website</b>: A blogging website in which users can share their experiences and their stories as well as manage their blogs by posting and deleting functionalities.

-<b>Technology used</b>: HTML5, CSS3, Bootstrap 4, JavaScript, Node.js, Express.js, MongoDB, PostgreSQL, Handlebars template engine
+<b>Technology used</b>: <i>HTML5, CSS3, Bootstrap 4, JavaScript, Node.js, Express.js, MongoDB, PostgreSQL, Handlebars template engine</i>

 ## Getting Started